ab4d/Ab4d.SharpEngine.Samples.Web/README.md

 By default (in Ab4d.SharpEngine.Web beta version) the `Log.LogLevel` is set to `Warn`.
 Also, `Log.IsLoggingToConsole` is set to true to display the engine's log messages in the browser's Console.

+Note that I am not an expert for Blazor and therefore some things may not be created optimally.
+Please create a PR or add a new issue if you know for any improvements.

 Please report the problems or improvement ideas by creating a new [Issue on GitHub](https://github.com/ab4d/Ab4d.SharpEngine.Samples.Web/issues).
 You can also use the [Feedback form](https://www.ab4d.com/Feedback.aspx) or [Ab4d.SharpEngine Forum](https://forum.ab4d.com/forumdisplay.php?fid=12).